LiliyaSemenenko/Chess-Blunders-Analysis/README.md

   ```

 ## Conclusion
 In conclusion, the fitting of the model resulted in 4 significant predictors termination by time forfeit, the black player with a high rating, bullet game type, and the total number of moves.
 The deviance test analysis shows that the Poisson regression method fits the data nicely.
 Now, we can exclude white Elo rating, increment, blitz, and classical game types from the model as their p-value is greater than 0.05.
-Overall, with the dataset and model, I was able to answer my objective questions and obtain informative results.
-This project taught me how methods learned in STAT 410 class could be applied to answer real-life questions.

 ## References
 [1] Lichess.org, https://lichess.org/.<br>